SChaimbeul/Fieldwork-XML/README.txt

   </birth>
 </person>

-Note that the birth>location element is used to encode the 'informant origin' field from the questionalists and wordlists.
+Note that the birth>location element is used to encode the 'informant origin' field from the questionaires and wordlists.
 The 'corresp' attribute is an IDREF that must point to a valid 'place' element in the file 'list_of_places.xml' (see next).

 The second file, 'list_of_places.xml', contains a complete, hierarchical list of all of the places involved in creating the fieldwork archive.